 THE HIGHLANDS IN THE HEART OF BORNEO, FOREST, RICE PADDIES, ARCHAEOLOGY, CULTURE, AND TRADITIONAL CUISINE AT THE BORDER WITH SARAWAK AND SABAH

-Spending a few days in the Highlands (900-1,000m) is an opportunity to live the life of the locals.
-Whether working in the rice fields with the host family, exploring the spring where local people have traditionally produced “mountain salt” or learning the art of handicraft-making with local women, visitors will be able to get a true a glimpse into a different, natural world.
-The Krayan and surrounding highland areas in Sarawak and Sabah in the Heart of Borneo is the homeland of the Lundayeh/Lun Bawang/Kelabit peoples.
-This is also where the famous adan rice (white, black, and red varieties) originates from and is cultivated in traditional and organic ways until now.
+Spending a few days in tha Krayan Highlands is an oppurtinity to live the life of the locals.
+Whether working in the rice fields with the host family, exploring the spring where local people have traditionally produced “mountain salt” or learning the art of handicraft-making with local women, visitors will be able to get a true glimpse into a different world where communities still live in harmony with nature and are proud of their cultural traditions.